A journey into PostgreSQL logical replication - the next chapter

 Another trick has to do with unstructured data on source transactional databases.
 We can find ourselves in need of retrieving data from a JSON structure to build our transformation on.
 That data may be easily accessible through the application layer, but in OLAP may be challenging to access due to the atomicity of the sourced data events.

-If we create generated columns from such data, sure, it will take a little longer to write operations, but we can index it, this is especially important if we are not searching for a specific value within the JSON field where GIN indexes are useful.
+If we create generated columns from such data, sure, it will take a little longer to write operations, but we can index it.
+This is especially important if we are not searching for a specific value within the JSON field where GIN indexes are useful.

 CREATE SCHEMA olap;